Dr Kieran Zucker

 Dr Zucker is also the creator and lead developer of AuguR, a cancer analytics web application allowing clinicians to interact with real world clinical data relating to oncology.
 This software is currently being rolled out across the Yorkshire and Humber Region.
 Dr Zucker also provides support to a range of other interdisciplinary projects across the university and in his role as NIHR clinical lecturer provides integrated data science and clinical input to several healthcare artificial intelligence researchers in the computer sciences department.
 Projects include automated image analytics for the diagnosis of Covid-19 from chest x-rays, automated reporting of cardiac MRI, process mining healthcare data, the development of interactive clinical outcomes dashboards, BRCA and breast cancer outcomes and health geography projects.

 - Fellow of the Faculty of Clinical Informatics

 - Member of the Royal College of Physicians

 Dr Zucker is involved in a range of educational activities across the university.
 He has been involved in the teaching of undergraduate medicals students since 2012 and has provided both formal and informal teaching in clinical medicine.
 His work with undergraduate medical students now predominantly focusses on Oncology related teaching.
-Dr Zucker also acts as a PhD supervisor and LIDA data science intern supervisor.
+Dr Zucker also acts as a PhD supervisor, MSc supervisor and LIDA data science intern supervisor.
 Dr Zucker Contributes to supervision and teaching on the following programmes:

 - Center for Doctoral Training In Medical Artificial Intelligence